-The American Paint Horse combines Quarter Horse-type conformation and size with a pinto coat colour pattern of white and dark.
-Common coat colours are black, bay, brown, and chestnut or sorrel with white spots or patches; occasionally palomino, buckskin, cremello, perlino, pearl, champagne, roan, grey, or dun are seen.
+The American Paint Horse’s most common coat colours are black, bay, brown, and chestnut or sorrel with white spots or patches; occasionally palomino, buckskin, cremello, perlino, pearl, champagne, roan, grey, or dun are seen.
 The patterns are defined as:

 Overo – predominantly dark or white with solid colour over the back, legs are dark with regular stockings.
 The face is mainly white (bald-faced, apron-faced or bonnet-faced).
 The tail and mane are usually a solid colour.
 Three main overo patterns are sabino, frame, and splashed white.

 Overo includes Sabino – almost all one color, but with some white patches with irregular edges.
 The legs are white and the face has extensive white markings.
 Patches are of varying sizes, from large areas of the body to small flecks.
 The sabino’s base coat color isn’t solid, but mixed with white hairs.

 Certain patterns have their own names, the most famous being a ‘medicine hat’ which is a dark-colored patch on the horse’s head.
 Horses distinguished by this marking usually have a predominately white coat, and sometimes a dark shield-like pattern across their chest.
 Native Americans believed such markings carried special spiritual protection as they rode into battle.